bishopPAWN/Two_Stage_Allocation/Readme.md

 ├── README.md
 │   └── Project documentation.

-├── Case_5_1_Energy_Market_Toy_Case/                     # Toy case for the energy market
+├── Case_4_1_Energy_Market_Toy_Case/                     # Toy case for the energy market
 │   ├── Energy_Market_Case.m                             # Code for optimization and value computation
+│   ├── Allocation.m                             # Allocation_Solution_of the proposed method
+│   └── Case4-1-1.xlsx                  # Profit allocation solution of the proposed method
-│   └── Profit_allocation_proposed.xlsx                  # Profit allocation process of the proposed method
+│   └── Case4-1-2.xlsx                  # Profit allocation process of the proposed allocation method
+│   └── Fig_Three_Member                #Figure Plot for Figure 5:Individual and Allocated Profit for members

-├── Case_5_2_Shenzhen_Case/                              # Real-world case for the Shenzhen demand response market
+├── Case_4_2_Shenzhen_Case/                              # Real-world case for the Shenzhen demand response market
-│   ├── Shenzhen_Case.m                                  # Code for profit allocation calculation
+│   ├── Allocation_Analysis.m                                  # Code for profit creation and calculation
-│   └── Towngas_Case.xlsx                                # Detailed data used for the allocation process
+│   └── Towngas_Case_Fig_7.xlsx                                # Data for figure plot Figure 7

-├── Case_5_3_Shenzhen_Future_Case/                       # Shenzhen future case (based on actual operation data)
+├── Case_4_3_Shenzhen_Future_Case/                       # Shenzhen future case (based on actual operation data) │   └── Parameter/                  #  the detailed parameters of all resources.(Ag:the )
 │   └── Allocation_Solution_Paper_Data/                  # Allocation results used in the paper
-│       ├── Without_operator/                            # Allocation matrices without considering the operator
+│       ├── Without_operator/                            # Data used
-│       └── Consider_Operator/                           # Allocation solutions including operator participation
+│       └── Consider_Operator/                           # Allocation solutions including operator
+│   └── Optimization_Solution/                  # Optimization results used in the paper
+│       ├── Result_DA/                            # Day-Ahead Expectaion
+│       ├── Result_RT /                   # Real-Time Operation Solution
+│       ├── Result_Mar/                  # Actual Real-Time Operation
 │    *Note: Due to the sensitivity of real operational data, full data access is restricted.
-Please contact us if needed.
-│      However, the profit allocation results can still be reproduced using the provided matrices.
+Please contact |			us if needed.However, the profit allocation results can still be reproduced using the provided   |           matrices in  without_Operator
+│   └── Deviation_Check                  # Check the value of the deviation between the expectation and the |                                         ex-post average
+│   └── Case_4_3_Figure_8/                # Plot the figure for figure 8
 ├── Allocation_Functions/                                # Core functions used for profit allocation
 │   ├── compute_Least_Core.m                             # Least Core allocation implementation (Simplified Nucleolus-First Step)
-│   ├── compute_Nucleolus.m                             # Nucleolus allocation implementation (calculate the allocation of the nucleolus method)
+│   ├── compute_Nucleolus.m                             # Nucleolus allocation implementation (calculate the |                                                           allocation of the nucleolus method)
 │   ├── compute_dp.m                                     # Equal DP allocation method
 │   ├── compute_shapley.m                                # Shapley value allocation
 │   ├── Operator_2.m                                     # Matrix generation with operator consideration